NASARace/race-odin/doc/manual/live-demo.md

 While there are several options of how to build such a system details are outside the scope of this documentation.
 Please refer to these [instructions](https://flightaware.com/adsb/piaware/build) for details.

+If you don't have access or don't want to track aircraft you can skip this configuration step.
+Please note that in this case you have to use the `config/odin-livesat-demo.conf` configuration to run the live ODIN demo.

 Once you have access to such a system, configuring RACE-ODIN is just a matter of adding hostname and port to the 'Private Configuration' vault file :